 Center for Talent Development (CTD), housed at Northwestern University’s School of Education and Social Policy, is an accredited learning center and research facility.
 Northwestern University and Center for Talent Development are equal opportunity, affirmative action educators and employers.
-Northwestern University and CTD reserve the right to change without notice any statement on its website concerning, but not limited to, rules, policies, tuition, fees, curricula, courses, and faculty.
+Northwestern University and CTD reserve the right to change without notice any statement on its website concerning, but not limited to, rules, policies, tuition, fees, curricula, courses, programs, and faculty.

 Students associated with Center for Talent Development are held to all responsibilities of members of the Northwestern University community.
 The CTD Honor Code sets the tone and outlines expectations for all members of the CTD community.
 CTD students, staff and administrators pledge to abide by the Honor Code in both letter and spirit.

 In order to create a safe and successful learning community, I commit to

 I understand that my actions will shape our community, and that my membership in the community depends on my honoring this code.

 Northwestern University prohibits discrimination and harassment on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law (referred to as "protected classes") in matters of admissions, employment, housing, or services, or in the educational programs or activities Northwestern operates.
 See the complete policy for further information.

 Northwestern is committed to fostering an environment in which all members of our community are safe, secure, and free from sexual misconduct of any form, including, but not limited to, sexual assault, sexual exploitation, stalking, and dating and domestic violence.
 This policy applies to students, faculty, staff, University vendors, contractors, visitors, guests, and third parties.
 See the complete policy for further information.